Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-when $j$ approaches $+\infty$.
+as $j$ goes to $+\infty$.
 According to \vref{lem:zero_en_tw},

 a contradiction with hypothesis \cref{hyp_proof_lem_non_small_fin_en_aft_step}. \Cref{lem:non_small_fin_en_aft_step} is proved. \end{proof} Let us pursue with the end of the proof of \cref{lem:non_small_fin_en_aft}.
-Let us assume that $q$ is larger than $q_{\textup{\textrm{min,fin-en}}}$.
-For such fixed integer $q$ and every nonnegative fixed quantity $\ell$, since $s_{p,q}$ is bounded from above uniformly with respect to $p$, the following inequality holds for every large enough integer $p$:
+Let us assume that $p$ is greater than $\pMinFinEn$.
+For such fixed integer $p$ and for every nonnegative fixed quantity $\ell$, since $s_{n,p}$ is bounded from above uniformly with respect to $n$, the following inequality holds for every large enough positive integer $n$:

 Thus, the second integral of the right-hand side of inequality\cref{low_bd_non_small_fin_en_aft} reads